tchubaba/snipto/README.md

     - The IV doubles as the salt in PBKDF2, ensuring the derived key is unique even if the same short secret is reused.

 - **Payload Handling:**
-    - Plaintext is encrypted client-side into base64 encoded ciphertext.
+    - Plaintext is encrypted with the randomly generated key and IV client-side into base64 encoded ciphertext.
     - Only the ciphertext and IV are sent to the server.
-    - The server never receives the plaintext or the key.

 - **Decryption:**
   To read a snippet, the recipient must have the full URL including `#k=<secret>`.
 The secret is extracted from the hash fragment, which is **never transmitted in HTTP requests** (browsers do not send fragments to servers).
 The browser re-derives the AES key and decrypts the ciphertext locally.